scottoffen/fluenthttpclient/docs/docs/deserializing-xml.md

 * `CancellationToken` is honored in all methods that accept one.
 * [`LoadOptions`](https://learn.microsoft.com/en-us/dotnet/api/system.xml.linq.loadoptions) allow controlling whitespace, line information, and base URI preservation when parsing into `XElement`.
 * See the documentation for [`XElement.Parse`](https://learn.microsoft.com/en-us/dotnet/api/system.xml.linq.xelement.parse) for information on using `LoadOptions`.
+* `XmlSerializer` instances are cached per type to avoid repeated code generation overhead.
+* For Native AOT compatibility, use `XElement` parsing instead of typed deserialization.
 ---

 ## Quick Reference